 Shall elect a President and Secretary.

 Article VII- Board of Directors

 7.1 Election of ICOSEP Board of Directors Members

-The right to participate and vote in the ICOSEP Board of Directors shall only be held by official member organizations and societies (both patient and medical based).
-The initial ICOSEP Board of Directors shall be considered a working group.
-After the working group has reached a total of 15 members, ICOSEP Board of Directors members shall be elected from nominees from the organizations and societies by ballot of the member societies.
+The right to participate and vote in the ICOSEP Board of Directors shall only be held by official member organizations and societies.
+The ICOSEP Board of Directors shall be considered a working group with a maximumtotal of 15 members, ICOSEP Board of Directors members shall be elected from nominees from the organizations and societies by ballot of the member societies.

 7.2 Terms of ICOSEP Board of Directors Membership